shortland/Twitter-Common-Followers/README.md

 # Twitter-Common-Followers

-Go to: https://apps.twitter.com to register an application (to create an API Keys & Secret)
+Go to: https://apps.twitter.com to register an application (to create API Key & Secret)

 Edit twitter.pl and manually write in your API Keys and Secrets.
 I'll add command line support eventually? (maybe?
 I think it's just simpler to have it coded in rather than retype it everytime you run the script...)